+Sustained Focus on Policy and Legislation.
 To conduct regular, robust policy analysis and evaluation, and identify and develop legislative approaches needed to keep the City's political reform laws strong, workable, and enforceable, a dedicated Policy unit was created by the Commission's Executive Director as part of a 2017 fiscal year departmental restructuring.
 Once staffed beginning in spring 2017, the Policy division has since enabled the Commission to achieve increased frequency and scope of evaluations of existing policies and programs for needed improvements, and to initiate more regular and timely analysis of emerging issues to identify gaps in the law and needed changes.
 It also has provided deepened advice support and more consistent compliance guidance for all programs at the Commission.
 Significantly, creation of a Policy staff also has broadened the Commission's policy evaluation efforts and improved outreach/input to more effectively engage candidates, officials, key stakeholders, and members of the public.

+CFRO.
 Local candidate and ballot measure campaigns, general purpose committees, and major donors are regulated by the City's Campaign Finance Reform Ordinance ("CFRO"), which incorporates state campaign finance law and imposes additional reporting requirements and limitations.

-The Commission provided focused filer support, training and guidance to 39 candidates and 21 non-candidates committees for the November 5, 2019 election with over \$10,370,000 in monetary contributions reported in total for that election.
-Filing guidance was provided to another 58 committees with filing obligations at the Commission due to their activities in the City's March 2020 elections.
+Commission staff provided filer support, training and guidance to 39 local candidates running for office on the November 5, 2019 election ballot and to 21 ballot measure or general purpose committees active in that election.
+For the March 3, 2020 election, Commission staff provided filer support and guidance to 58 candidates running for County Central Committee seats and to 20 ballot measure committees.

+ACAO.
 The Anti-Corruption and Accountability Ordinance (ACAO), which was approved by the Commission, the Board, and the Mayor in 2018, became operative January 1, 2019.
 Commission staff have implemented the provisions of the ACAO and continue to provide guidance and advice.
 The implementation process included comprehensive outreach, and development and automation of new nine new disclosure processes, along with extensive updates to the Commission's website and informational resources, and programming and deployment of publicly-accessible datasets.
-In 2019, Commission staff completed the review of Campaign and Governmental Conduct Code Regulations to update and improve existing regulations and to develop regulations to clarify new provisions of the Code created by the Anti-Corruption and Accountability Ordinance.
-The Commission approved amendments to various regulations that support Article I, Chapter I

-(Campaign Finance Reform Ordinance), Article III, Chapter II (Government Ethics Ordinance), and Article III, Chapter VI (Behested Payments Disclosures).
+In 2019, Commission staff completed the review of Campaign and Governmental Conduct Code

+Regulations to update and improve existing regulations and to develop regulations to clarify new provisions of the Code created by the Anti-Corruption and Accountability Ordinance.
+The Commission approved amendments to various regulations that support Article I, Chapter I (Campaign Finance Reform Ordinance), Article III, Chapter II (Government Ethics Ordinance), and Article III, Chapter VI (Behested Payments Disclosures).
 Together with the City Attorney's office, Staff finalized the version of the regulation amendments approved by the Commission and transmitted it to the Clerk of the Board.
 The new regulations became operative on July 29, 2019.

+Regulations.
 In November, 2019 San Francisco voters adopted Proposition F, the "Sunlight on Dark Money Initiative" submitted by five members of the Board of Supervisors, to amend provisions of the Campaign and Governmental Conduct Code to, among other things, prohibit political contributions from persons with a financial interest in a land use matter and change disclaimer requirements for certain political communications.
 Commission staff developed regulations and forms necessary to implement these new laws.
 Litigation was filed challenging the measure, and the case is pending in the appellate court.